-Halcones is a Canadian exploration and development company engaged in the acquisition, exploration, and development of mineral properties with a primary focus on exploring in Chile.
+Halcones is a Canadian exploration and development company engaged in the acquisition, exploration, and development of mineral properties with a primary focus on exploration in Chile and other parts of South America.
 Exploration is conducted through the Company's wholly owned subsidiary, Exploraciones Los Halcones S.A ("Halcones Panama"), which in turn owns 100% of Minera Los Halcones SpA ("Halcones Chile").

-The Company currently has an option to acquire a 100% ownership interest in the Carachapampa Project (the "Project" or the "Property") in Chile, which is described in detail below under the sections entitled, "Mineral Exploration Properties".
-The Company continues to review project submissions and data from various sources with a view to identifying opportunities that could create value for its shareholders.
+The Company had an option to acquire a 100% ownership interest in the Carachapampa Project (the "Project" or the "Property") in Chile.
+Subsequent to the end of quarter, the Company announced that it had withdrawn from the option agreement.
+The Company is currently evaluating opportunities in an effort to reactivate its business and build shareholder value.